brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

 {{% notice info %}}

 In ECS, Service Discovery can **only** be enabled at service creation time.
 In other words, you can't update an existing service to use service discovery.
-Given the crystal service was not enabled for service discovery at creation time, you will create a new version which does indeed leverages ECS's support for service discovery.
+Given the Crystal service was not enabled for service discovery at creation time, you will create a new version which does indeed leverages ECS's support for service discovery.
 {{% /notice  %}}

 Given the dependencies between Cloud Map, ECS and App Mesh, you will proceed in the following order to enable Service Discovery: